 This course is designed to improve the clinical skills of the dental hygiene student.
-Focus is on total assessment of individual patient needs, advanced instrumentation procedures and the special needs patient.
-Course Level Fee 4 (4 credits, 12 Clinical Hours, 0 Lab/ Lab-Discussion)
+This includes adapting to a variety of clinical procedures, care planning, and interventions.
+Focus is on total assessment of individual patient needs.
+Course Level Fee 4 (4 credits, 12 Clinical Hours, 0 Lab/Lab-Discussion)